 12.4.1 Use Case 1.
-Running SILCS-Biologics with a single protein domain cluding any substeps as indicated by the use of \, be run.
+Running SILCS-Biologics with a single protein domain

+The simplest example with one input protein domain requires two input parameters, step=1234 and prot1=fab.pdb.
+The first parameter requests that all four steps, including any substeps as indicated by the use of , be run.
 The second parameter says to use use fab.pdb as the input protein domain file. fab.pdb contains coordinates for only the Fab portion of an antibody.
-To run this example, you can copy fab.pdb from \$SILCSBIODIR/ examples/biologics/nist\fab/ to your local directory and run the following command:
+To run this example, you can copy fab.pdb from \$SILCSBIODIR/examples/biologics/nist_fab/ to your local directory and run the following command: